JErBerlin/apiMessageBoard/README.md

 Editing of a message is accomplished by duplicating the message (this means duplicating its id and cloning all the other fields excepting the text), and its text field being updated with a new string (this is in fact the only editable field).
-The updated record is the appended at the end of the file and the old record is kept in its original position of the file.
-Even when it could be a concern to keep the old records, and in doing so to have records with duplicated id, the indexes take in account by design only the last occurrence of a given id and the data can keep its coherence.
+The updated record is then appended at the end of the file and the old record is kept in its original position.
+It certainly could be a concern to keep the old records -and in doing so have records with duplicated id.
+However, the indexes take in account only the last occurrence of a given id and the data can keep its coherence.

 The decision of duplicating ids and keeping old records was made because the way in which read/write file operations work in os systems, but also to ensure data coherence and make the system thread safe.
 As a result, the csv file can grow in